shubhamsb25/fundamentals-of-networking/1-fundamentals-of-networking/2-osi-model.md

+# OSI Model

 ## Why we need communication model?

 - Agnostic applications
     - We have many different n/w mediums, if we don't have a standard model, application would have to know about which medium is being used
-    - Maybe, separate application for different n/w medium
+    - Maybe, separate application for different n/w medium (wifi, ethernet etc)
 - N/w Equipment management
 - Decoupled innovation
     - Innovations on a layer without affecting other layers